nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/BLAST-Command-Line/BLAST4.md

 Let's run some more sequences (this search will take a little longer to run).
-Using the `head -n` command, we'll select the first 498 lines of the mouse protein fasta file.
+Using the `head -n` command, we'll select the first 498 lines of the mouse protein FASTA file.
-Since these fasta files are divided over five lines per sequence, this subset will include 96 sequences.
+Since these FASTA files are divided over five lines per sequence, this subset will include 96 sequences.

 ```
 head -n 498 mouse.1.protein.faa > mm-second.faa